- to record modern history of the area from living sources

 There is no membership fee so that means that anyone is welcome to attend our talks held in the Galmpton Village Institute hall in the centre of Galmpton.

-The fee to attend these is currently only £2 per person, and this is to cover the cost of the speakers and hall hire.
+The fee to attend these is usually just £3 per person, and this is to cover the cost of the speakers and hall hire.
 Our group volunteers kindly provide tea and coffee at the start of the talks where possible, and for this we ask for a small donation to cover the cost.

 If you want to be kept up to date with talks, events and other history group news, ask to go on our mailing list.
 This list is only used by us for this purpose and is not shared outside.